Politics

 More than $10 billion was spent on Senate and House races at the congressional level.
 Even judicial elections, once low-budget contests, are no longer exempt from big money.

-Despite these massive figures, many down-ballot races can still be won with just a few thousand dollars or less.
-School board, city council, and even some state legislative races remain within reach for candidates willing to knock on doors, make direct appeals, and fundraise creatively.
+This isn’t meant to be discouraging, though.
+In fact, many down-ballot races can still be won with just a few thousand dollars.
+In many areas around the United States, school board, city council, and even some state legislative races remain within reach for candidates willing to knock on doors, make direct appeals, and fundraise creatively.

 How Corporations and Lobbyists Use Money to Influence Politics

-Corporate money often plays a subtle yet pivotal role in shaping political outcomes.
-While corporations can’t donate directly to candidates, they can fund political action committees (PACs) and Super PACs, which then spend millions to support or attack candidate campaigns.
+While these corporations can’t donate directly to candidates, they can fund political action committees (PACs) and Super PACs, which then spend millions to support or attack candidate campaigns.

-In addition, lobbying by industry groups adds another layer of influence.
-In 2024, lobbyists in the United States spent more than $4.4 billion.
-From fossil fuel companies opposing climate legislation to pharmaceutical giants protecting their pricing power, these efforts often shape policy behind the scenes.
+They can also fund lobbying efforts.
+From fossil fuel companies opposing climate legislation to pharmaceutical giants protecting their pricing power, this spending often shapes policy behind the scenes.

 Many former lawmakers even go on to become lobbyists themselves, reinforcing a cycle in which influence, access, and money circulate through the same halls of power, sometimes referred to as the revolving door.
 The result?
 Legislation that typically reflects corporate priorities more than community needs.